ObsidianCat/CNI-News-Fetcher/README.md

 npm test
 ```
 ### Running client side tests
-In the project client directory, run
+From the root folder, enter the 'client' directory.
+From here run
 ```
 npm test
 ```